theendercore/Burti/README.md

-# How to run the project
+# How to run the project:
 - Download the repo
 - Run :